neuefische/web-exercises/sessions/js-array-methods-2/animal-objects/README.md

 # Array Methods 2: An Array with Objects

-This CodeSandbox offers some more exercises to recap some advanced array methods.
+This Challenge offers some more exercises to recap some advanced array methods.
 Let's dive in!

 ## Task